Security and authentication

-An authentication method is the process used obtain an access token.
+An authentication method is the process used to obtain an access token.
 Your app must present an access token whenever it makes an authenticated request to location services.
 Access tokens define the scope and permissions available to your application.
-The authentication method you use to get an access token will vary.
+The authentication method you use to get an access token will vary based on the security and access requirements of your app.

 There are three kinds of access tokens:

-- API key: a permanent token that grants your application access to ready-to-use services and, with an ArcGIS Developer account, private content (currently in beta).
+- API key: a permanent token that grants your application access to ready-to-use services and, with an ArcGIS Developer account, private data (currently in beta).

 - ArcGIS identity (formerly named user): grants a short-lived token, generated via OAuth 2.0, giving your application permission to access the content and services authorized to an existing ArcGIS user's account.

 - Application credentials: grant a short-lived token, generated via OAuth 2.0, authorizing your application to access ready-to-use services.

 To make authenticated requests to services, you need to set the

 token parameter to an access token.

 An API key is a permanent access token that grants your public-facing application access to specific, ready-to-use services, and, with an ArcGIS Developer account, private content, items, and limited client referrers (currently in beta).

 Use API keys when you want to: